 Cold-press juicing is the process of applying a slow pressing action directly to the fruits and vegetables.
 A filter holds back the fibrous pulp, allowing juice to be extracted.
 This process preserves vitamins, enzymes, minerals, and overall nutrients due to minimal oxidation and elimination of heat (through lack of friction) from the juicing process.
 This method maintains the nutritional integrity of the fruits and vegetables.
 The high nutrient content means there are beneficial living enzymes still in the juice even after being cold-pressed.

-You may have also heard of High Pressure Pasteurization (HPP), which is the process of extending the shelf life of juices through placing prepackaged juices in high isometric pressure.
-This high pressure results in the inactivation of microbial enzymes and depletes 10-15% of nutrients.
-HPP does have its advantages in that it extends shelf life to up to 45 days, making it more widely available in supermarkets.
-However, at The Pittsburgh Juice Company we choose not to pasteurize our products, to ensure the utmost nutritional value and flavor.
+You may have also heard of High Pressure Processing (HPP), which is the process of extending the shelf life of juices through placing prepackaged juices in high isometric pressure.
+This high pressure results in the inactivation of microbial enzymes, while keeping most nutrients intact, unlike other forms of pasteurization.
+HPP does have its advantages in that it extends shelf life, making wholesale possible.
+At The Pittsburgh Juice Company we choose to offer both fresh and HPP juices so you can choose what is best for you.

-So, while each of these methods can have its benefits, at The Pittsburgh Juice Company we pride ourselves in being raw, organic, and cold-pressed daily, in order to provide you with the best product possible.
+While each of these methods can have their benefits, at The Pittsburgh Juice Company we pride ourselves in being raw, organic, and cold-pressed daily, in order to provide you with the best product possible.
 Our artisanal cold-press method allows for the most nutritious and fresh flavor of juice!

 "Let food be thy medicine, and medicine be thy food." - Hippocrates